How do Kelly forceps assist in various surgical procedures

 Design

 Kelly forceps feature a pair of tapered jaws for attaining better access to the surgical areas.
 Additionally, these forceps also ensure a steady grip as the inner surfaces of the jaws comprise transverse serrations.
 Both straight and curved variations are available to suit different surgical scenarios.
 However, the curved pattern is most suitable for reaching the deeper tissues of the body as compared to the straight patterned forceps.
-They also have a pair of ergonomically designed finger rings that prevents accidental slippage and provides maximum control over the tool.
+They also have a pair of ergonomically designed finger rings that prevent accidental slippage and provide maximum control over the tool.

 Specifications

-- Kelly forceps can be used as a heat sink, clamp, or third hand
+- Kelly forceps can be used as a heat sink, clamp, or third-hand

 - They are available in both straight and curved variations to help surgeons in multiple surgeries